rafaelmontas/rafaelmontas.github.io/_drafts/rails-docker-swarm-hetzner.md

 title: "Deploy a Rails app to a Docker Swarm cluster on Hetzner"
 header: "Deploy a Rails app to a Docker Swarm cluster on Hetzner"
 slug: "deploy-rails-docker-swarm-hetzner"
-excerpt: "Recently, I've been working on a SaaS platform that I'm building using Ruby on Rails.
-I decided to use Hetzner for hosting and Docker Swarm to handle the containers orchestration in production."
+excerpt: "Recently, I've been working on a project using Ruby on Rails and decided to use Hetzner for hosting and Docker Swarm to handle the container orchestration in production."
-image: /assets/images/method-lookup-path.png
+image: /assets/images/docker-swarm-hetzner/swarm-hetzner.jpg
 ---

 In this post, I'll show you how to set up a Docker Swarm cluster on Hetzner and deploy